Aricksoo/gatsby-starter-foundation/src/content/pages/about.md

 > **"To make the world a better place."**

 It started from my journey at Nanyang Polytechnic, pursuing the Diploma of Engineering with Business.
 I was involved in various multi-disciplinary projects, creating innovative inventions that would impact society.
-Having gone through all these experiences made me grew into Technology Entrepreneurship as I believe of innovating solutions in search of problems by sustaining technology efforts, being persistent, and through the coordinated endeavor to accomplish technological change.
+Having gone through all these experiences has grown my interest in Technology Entrepreneurship, I believe in innovating solutions in search of problems by sustaining technology efforts, being persistent, and through the coordinated endeavor to accomplish technological change.

 ![My Polytechnic Graduation](/assets/img_6919.jpg "Graduation Photoshoot")